sjoerdk/anonapi/docs/sphinx/command_reference.rst

 add-study-folders
 -----------------

-Add the given folder or space-separated list of folders to :ref:`mapping <concepts_mapping>`.
+Add the given folders to :ref:`mapping <concepts_mapping>`.
 This is done by finding all dicom files in the folder and any folders below it, adding those to a :ref:`file selection <concepts_selection>`, and then adding the file selection to the mapping.
+You can add multiple folders at once by using an :ref:`concepts_input_file`.

 Options:

+-f, --file
+	add all study folders in this xlsx or csv file to mapping.
+Looks for column 'folder' in file.
+If a column 'pseudoID' is present,adds these instead of auto-generating

 --check-dicom/ --no-check-dicom
-	--check-dicom: Open each file to check whether it is valid DICOM. --no-check-dicom: Add all files that look like DICOM (exclude files with known file extensions like .txt or .xml) Not checking is faster, but the anonymization fails if non-DICOM files are included. off by default
+	--check-dicom: Open each file to check whether it is valid DICOM. --no-check-dicom: Add all files that look like DICOM (exclude files with known file extensions like .txt or .xml). off by default

 Example: